 Rule no. Wholesale charging rule Compliance statement 15 Charging structures must reflect the long-run costs associated with providing the relevant service.
 Compliant.
-Charges based on volume best reflect the long-run costs associated with providing the service.
-With the exception of a small number of properties that attract a fixed annual charge, our wholesale water supply revenue from customers not on our large user tariff is recovered by variable charges.
-The costs of providing surface water drainage and highway drainage are recovered by fixed annual charges (see 13 above).
+We have removed our fixed non-household charges to become more cost reflective thus now all of our wholesale water supply revenue from customers not on our large user tariff is recovered by variable charges.
+The costs of providing surface water drainage and highway drainage are recovered by fixed annual charges.
 Our water and sewerage large user tariffs comprise a lower volume charge and a fixed annual charge.
 The fixed annual charge is volume-related, and is set to ensure parity of the unit charge at the band threshold volumes.
 In the case of wholesale trade effluent revenue, the majority is recovered by variable charges based on the Mogden formula, with the costs of monitoring consents recovered by a fixed annual charge structure, which better reflects the risk presented by the discharge and the associated monitoring requirements.
-Our non-household water charges include a fixed charge.
-In accordance with the assurance of our 2017-18 wholesale charges, it remains our intention to phase out this structure over time.
-However, in order to contain bill increases within the 5% threshold (rules A1(b) and A5(b)), our Board has decided not to commence the phasing out process in 2021-22.
-The equivalent charge for wastewater has been removed.
+A new trade effluent charge for ammonia has been introduced for 2021-22.
+This has initially been set at a level below the associated costs to mitigate the impact of bill increases on some customers.
+We intend to increase the charge to a level that better reflects the underlying treatment costs in future years.
 16. Differences between charges for services provided to Eligible Premises that are larger users of water and sewerage services and charges for services provided to Eligible Premises that are smaller users of water and sewerage services must only be based on cost differences associated with differential use of network assets, differential peaking characteristics, different service levels and/or different service measurement accuracy.
 Compliant.
 The difference in charges between our standard charges and large user charges are based on cost differences associated with differential use of network assets.
-The differences are supported by our cost model, and are broadly in line with the rest of the sector.
+The differences are supported by our cost model, and are broadly in line with the rest of the industry.

 Rule no. Wholesale charging rule Compliance statement 17 Where cost differences associated with differential peaking characteristics are used as a basis for differences between charges for services provided to Eligible Premises that are larger users of water and charges for services provided to Eligible Premises that are smaller users of water, the charges fixed on that basis must be structured on an appropriate peak demand basis.
 N/A. We do not have charges associated with differential peaking characteristics.
 18 Charges for sewerage services must take into account the different pollutant loads associated with foul water, trade effluent, surface water draining from Eligible Premises and surface water draining from highways.
 Compliant.
 We have separate charges for foul drainage, surface water drainage, highway drainage, and trade effluent.
-19 Unmetered charges 19 No unmetered Wholesale Charges may be imposed unless the basis on which those charges are fixed or determined is clear and, in the case of Rateable Value Charges, it is clear: (a) which Rating Valuation List charges are fixed or determined by reference to; and (b) if the undertaker uses a different value or other amount to that specified in such a list, the methodology or other basis on which that different value or other amount is calculated.
+19 Unmetered charges 19 No Unmetered Wholesale Charges may be imposed unless the basis on which those charges are fixed or determined is clear and, in the case of Rateable Value Charges, it is clear: (a) which Rating Valuation List charges are fixed or determined by reference to; and (b) if the undertaker uses a different value or other amount to that specified in such a list, the methodology or other basis on which that different value or other amount is calculated.
 Compliant.
 Our "Wholesale Statement of Principles and Charges" document specifies the Rating Valuation List that unmetered charges are fixed or determined by reference to.
 Additionally, the document sets out how we may apply a notional Rateable Value in certain circumstances.